amiller/dstack-tutorial/README.md

 | User consent collection | Developer can prove they collected N consents |
 | Data handling | Developer can prove no user data was exposed |

+### The Trust Model Shift

+Traditional TEE apps: *"Trust me, it runs in a TEE"*

+DevProof TEE apps: *"Don't trust me — verify the code, check the upgrade history"*

+This mirrors how DeFi protocols handle governance.
+Projects like Compound and Uniswap use [Governor contracts with timelocks](https://docs.openzeppelin.com/contracts/4.x/governance) — proposed changes must wait before execution, giving stakeholders time to review.
+The same pattern applies to TEE code upgrades.

+The building blocks:

+1. **Verifiable code** — Auditors can confirm source matches deployed hash ([01](./01-attestation-and-reference-values), [02](./02-bitrot-and-reproducibility))
+2. **On-chain upgrade history** — Every code change is recorded as an event ([05](./05-onchain-authorization))
+3. **Governance controls** — Timelocks, multisig, or custom policies for upgrades ([09](./09-extending-appauth))

 ## Why This Tutorial?

 **Running in a TEE doesn't automatically make your app DevProof.** If you follow typical Dstack guides, you'll get an ordinary server where you (the admin) can still "rug" your users.
 The app runs in a TEE, but the developer retains backdoors.